Our Team

 Sarah Marcia

-Project Manager
+Program Manager

 Breana Pozzi

-Game Pitcher
+Game Pitcher | Program Coordinator

 Growing up in Petaluma, she was drawn to athletics at an early age — basketball, soccer, softball, volleyball… You name it, she played it.
-Over the years her passion for sports grew as she played on numerous, recreation leagues, travel ball teams and school teams.
-Participating in sports taught her life lessons about teamwork, responsibility, time management, respect and most of all diversity.
+Over the years, her passion for sports grew as she played on numerous recreation leagues, travel ball teams, and school teams.
+Participating in sports taught her life lessons about teamwork, responsibility, time management, respect, and most of all diversity.

 After graduating from OSU in 2004 with a degree in Media Communications and a minor in Film Production, Breana moved to Los Angeles to pursue a career in film.
-She has worked on numerous films, television shows and commercials over the last 15 years .
+She has worked on numerous films, television shows, and commercials over the last 15 years.

-“I look forward to every Saturday during season because every kid completely melts my heart and I always leave the field with a big smile on my face.
-These athletes remind me of what this game is truly about; teamwork, respect, camaraderie & compassion.
+Breana came to MLNB in its inaugural season in Spring of 2019 and completely fell in love with the League.
+“I look forward to every Saturday during the season because every kid completely melts my heart, and I always leave the field with a big smile on my face.
+These athletes remind me of what this game is truly about: teamwork, respect, camaraderie & compassion.
 For me, MLNB brings a love of the sport that I never knew was possible.
-I love the competitive spirit these kids naturally have and the pure joy in their eyes really makes the time I get to be with them special.”
+I love the competitive spirit these kids naturally have, and the pure joy in their eyes really makes the time I get to be with them special.”

 – Coach Bre